-Showing Managed Storage Arrays in the Table View
+Showing Managed Storage Arrays in the Table View You can change the way that managed storage arrays appear in the Table view.

-You can change the way that managed storage arrays appear in the Table view.
+Select the storage management station node to show all of the known managed storage arrays in the Table view.

-- Select the storage management station node to show all of the known managed storage arrays in the Table view. - Select a Discovered Storage Array node in the Tree view to show any storage arrays that are attached to that specific host in the Table view.
+Select a Discovered Storage Array node or an Undiscovered Storage Array node in the Tree view to show any storage arrays that are attached to that specific host in the Table view.
 NOTE If you have not added any storage arrays, the Table view is empty.
 Select a storage array node in the Tree view to show only that storage array in the Table view.
 NOTE Selecting an Unidentified node in the Tree view shows an empty Table view.

-Adding a Storage Array

-The SANtricity ES Storage Manager provides several ways to add or remove a storage array to and from the Enterprise Management Window (EMW).
+Adding a Storage Array The SANtricity ES Storage Manager provides several ways to add or remove a storage array to and from the Enterprise Management Window (EMW).
 Having more than one method available to add a storage array lets you choose the method that best suits your working style.
-Use one of the following methods to add or remove a storage array to or from the EMW:

-- Menu bar Select a menu option

-- Toolbar Click the appropriate icon

-- Setup tab Click one of the displayed links

-- Tree view Right-click a root node and select an option from a drop-down menu
+Use one of the following methods to add or remove a storage array to or from the EMW: Menu bar - Select a menu option.
+Toolbar - Click the appropriate icon.
+Setup tab - Click one of the links that appear.
+Tree view - Right-click a root node and select an option from a drop-down menu.
 When you add a storage array, you are actually adding an icon that represents a storage array to your view of the Enterprise Management Window (EMW).

-Removing Multiple Storage Arrays Simultaneously

-You can simultaneously manage one or more storage arrays from the EMW.
-As discussed in "Adding a Storage Array", there are several methods available to add or remove storage arrays from the EMW.
-Although you can manually add only one storage array to the EMW at a time, you can remove one or several storage arrays from the EMW at the same time.

-- To remove a single storage array, from the Tree view click a node and then click the Remove storage array from view icon.
-Or you can select the appropriate option from the Edit menu. - To remove several contiguous storage arrays, from the Tree view use the SHIFT key and click to select contiguous storage arrays.
+Removing a Storage Arrays Simultaneously You can simultaneously manage one or more storage arrays from the EMW.
+As described in "Adding a Storage Array" on page 21, there are several methods available to add or remove storage arrays from the EMW.
+Although you can manually add only one storage array to the EMW at a time, you can remove one or several storage arrays from the EMW at the same time using these methods: • To remove a single storage array, from the Tree view click a node and then click the Remove storage array from view icon.
+Or you can select the appropriate option from the Edit menu. • To remove several contiguous storage arrays, from the Tree view use the SHIFT key and click to select contiguous storage arrays.
+With the selected storage arrays highlighted in the Table view, right-click and select Remove from the pop-up menu. • To remove several non-contiguous storage arrays, from the Tree view use the CTRL key and click to select contiguous storage arrays.
 With the selected storage arrays highlighted in the Table view, right-click and select Remove from the pop-up menu.

-To remove several non-contiguous storage arrays, from the Tree view use the CTRL key and click to select contiguous storage arrays.
-With the selected storage arrays highlighted in the Table view, right-click and select Remove from the pop-up menu

 Remember that when you remove a storage array, you are removing only the icon from the Tree and Table views.
 You are not physically deleting the storage array.

-EMW Setup Tab

-The EMW Setup tab is a gateway to tasks that you can perform when you set up a storage array.
+EMW Setup Tab The EMW Setup tab is a gateway to tasks that you can perform when you set up a storage array.
 Using the EMW Setup tab, you can perform these tasks: